kli2013/FFmpegLiteGUI/docs/about_en.md

 ## Main line vs. side features

-The feature list looks scattered, but its origin is simple: I started digging into FFmpeg's `overlay` filter because I wanted to watermark videos.
-Almost everything else — the visual position/rotate/scale editor, dynamic trajectories, masks, chroma-key, canvas, picture-in-picture, start/end dual-state editing — grew out of pushing that one goal further.
+The feature list looks scattered, but its origin is simple: I first dug into FFmpeg's `overlay` filter not for watermarking, but for side-by-side tiling — only later did I realize watermarking rides the exact same road, and I kept going deeper from there.
+The visual position/rotate/scale editor, dynamic trajectories, masks, chroma-key, canvas, picture-in-picture, start/end dual-state editing — all of it grew out of that one line of work.

 | Module | Role | Notes |
 |--------|------|-------|